-The Exploit Prediction Scoring System (EPSS) is an open, data-driven effort for estimating the likelihood (probability) that a software vulnerability will be exploited in the wild.
+The Exploit Prediction Scoring System (EPSS) is a data-driven effort for estimating the likelihood (probability) that a software vulnerability will be exploited in the wild.
 Our goal is to assist network defenders to better prioritize vulnerability remediation efforts.
 While other industry standards have been useful for capturing innate characteristics of a vulnerability and provide measures of severity, they are limited in their ability to assess threat.
 EPSS fills that gap because it uses current threat information from CVE and real-world exploit data.
 The EPSS model produces a probability score between 0 and 1 (0 and 100%).
 The higher the score, the greater the probability that a vulnerability will be exploited.

 Alternatively, if you would like to receive email updates about EPSS news and announcements, please subscribe to our low-volume EPSS-news list: